vinhnd1998/code-server/docs/README.md

-# A forked vscode version from the code-server repo.
+# A forked vscode version from the code-server repo

 Install
 ```bash